 Site preparation would require grading and excavation of the Project Site.
 The Project would excavate the Project Site to a depth of approximately 30 feet to construct the subterranean garages.
 The land-side development would occupy approximately 36.3 acres.
-Conservatively assuming the entire Project Site would be excavated to a depth of 30 feet this would result in the maximum excavation of approximately 1,742,400 cubic yards 13 of soil.
-It is estimated that approximately 1,680 cubic yards of soil would be exported daily from the Project Site.
-This would require approximately 120 haul trucks with a capacity of 14 cubic yards to export site soils.
-With respect to material imports, assuming onsite excavated materials would not be recycled onsite, an estimated 50 cubic yards of soil would be brought to the Project Site daily for fill, grading, and to support landscaping features.
-This would require approximately five trucks per day with a capacity of 10 cubic yards to deliver material to the Project Site during grading and site preparation phases.
+Conservatively assuming the building limits would be excavated to an average depth of approximately 25 feet, this would result in the maximum excavation of approximately 1,070,086 cubic yards of soil.
+It is estimated that approximately 2,520 cubic yards of soil would be exported daily from the Project Site.
+This would require approximately 144 haul trucks with a capacity of 14 cubic yards to export site soils.
+With respect to material imports, assuming onsite excavated materials would not be recycled onsite, an estimated 59,949 cubic yards of fill would be required for the Project.
+It is estimated that approximately 570 cubic yards of soil would be brought to the Project Site daily for fill, grading, and to support landscaping features.
+This would require approximately 60 trucks per day with a capacity of 10 cubic yards to deliver material to the Project Site during grading and site preparation phases.

 On the water-side, up to 23,300 cubic yards of sand would be required for the beach and living shoreline components proposed in WSZ-5.
 Excavated soils would be utilized throughout the Project Site for fill material, where appropriate.
 If transported by 14 cubic yard capacity trucks, this would result in approximately 1,664 loaded truck trips bringing clean sand to the Project Site, although there is a possibility that all or some of the material could be imported over water via barge.
+Excavated water-side materials would remain onsite to be reused as fill material and would not be hauled offsite.
+No water-side haul routes are proposed.
+An overview of total import and export quantities are provided in Table 5.10-1.